fcunnane/AtomicMemory/README.md

 This directory contains the reference RTL modules, precompiled FPGA images, and optional TCL test scripts for the **Atomic Memory™ (ROOM)** measurement-collapse primitive.
-The hardware demonstrates deterministic single-read disclosure, and irreversible collapse all in an atomic propagation.
+The hardware demonstrates deterministic single-read disclosure, and irreversible collapse in an atomic propagation.

 The provided `.sof` files allow direct hardware validation without any additional bus interface modules.